Pension plans and partition

 The benefits accrued during the union by the person who contributed to the plan can be partitioned following a separation.

-The person who worked in the private, municipal or university sector may have contributed to the supplemental pension plan offered by his or her employer, often called pension fund.
+The person who worked in the private, municipal or university sector may have participated in the

 - The